 For Marination

-- 5 piece Fish, catfish, salmon, tilapia, king fish are best for biryani
+- 5 piece Fish, catfish, tilapia, and king fish are excellent choices

 - 1 tsp Chili Powder